anirbanroydas/elaster/README.rst

 An in-app full-text Search Engine using Elasticsearch (a document store search engine based on Lucene), tornado as web server, sockjs in client(browser) side javascript library, sockjs-tornado as sockjs implementation on server side and elasticsearch-py & elasticsearch-dsl as elasticsearch python client library.

 **NOTE :** Still in developement.
 Not ready for release.
 Info added prior just for record purpose.

+**NOTE :** Meanwhile, you can check the *Example - Webapp* images and static codes for an overview.

 Documentation
 --------------